uccser/cs-field-guide/docs/author/writing_guide.rst

 Internal links
 ------------------------------------------------------------------------------

-These are links to pages within the CS Field Guide website.
+These are links to pages within the Computer Science Field Guide website.
 These links will not work when viewed in a Markdown renderer, however these will function properly when converted to HTML and viewed on the website.

 Link to Page Within Website (relative link - Verto feature)